raul23/clustering-text/README.rst

 - ``Illegal instruction: 4``
 - ``Segmentation fault: 11``

-Though for unknown reasons (I don't know exactly what changed in the code), I don't get the ``Illegal instruction: 4`` error.
+Though for unknown reasons (I don't know exactly what changed in the code), I can't reproduce the ``Illegal instruction: 4`` error.
 I only got it at first but now it is only the segmentation fault error that I keep getting.

 Both errors happened exactly when shuffling the dataset and using 100 compnents for